 An exemption from self-employment taxes applies only to compensation for ministerial services.
 Ministers who have exempted themselves from self-employment taxes must pay Social Security taxes on any nonministerial compensation they receive.
 And they remain eligible for Social Security benefits based on their nonministerial employment assuming that they have worked enough quarters.
 Generally, 40 quarters are required.
-Also, the Social Security Administration has informed the author of this text that ministers who exempt themselves from self-employment taxes may qualify for Social Security benefits (including retirement and Medicare) on the basis of their spouse's coverage, if the spouse had enough credits.
+Ministers who exempt themselves from self-employment taxes may qualify for Social Security benefits (including retirement and Medicare) on the basis of their spouse's coverage, if the spouse had enough credits.

-- KEY POINT.
-The amount of earnings required for a quarter of coverage in 2022 is \$1,510.A quarter of coverage is the basic unit for determining whether a worker is insured under the Social Security program. - ♦ KEY POINT.
+- ☼ KEY POINT.
+The amount of earnings required for a quarter of coverage in 2023 is \$1,640.
+A quarter of coverage is the basic unit for determining whether a worker is insured under the Social Security program. - ♦ KEY POINT.
 Ministers who work after they retire must continue to pay self-employment tax on their ministerial income and wages (unless they exempted themselves from self-employment tax as a minister and they are employed in a ministerial capacity).
 However, amounts received from retirement plans related to ministerial services are not subject to self-employment tax.